rglKali/jutsu/README.md

-# WallPaperCave.com
+# Jut.su
-A parser created to download the whole album from the website WallPaperCave.com using Python.
+A parser created to download anime series, films and whole seaspns from the website Jut.su using Jupiter.